lpodo/portfolio2/README.md

 **Key differences from regular portfolios:**
 - No Refresh button — all positions are static (sold)
-- ⋮ menu has P&L and WEIGHTS only (no MARKET view)
+- Dropdown menu has P&L and WEIGHTS only (no MARKET view)
 - All positions are created in sold status; CURRENT (sell price) is required on add
 - Adding a position validates the ticker against Yahoo Finance — unknown tickers are rejected
 - Archive portfolios are excluded from the main Summary and from Refresh All